-The Organization qualifies as a tax-exempt organization under Section 501(c)(3) of the Internal Revenue Code, and therefore, has no provision for federal income taxes for the year ended March

-31, 2022.
-The Organization has evaluated significant tax positions against criteria established by professional standards and believes there are no such tax positions requiring accounting recognition in the financial statements.
-The Organization's tax returns for the years ended March 31, 2020 through 2022 are subject to examination by the Internal Revenue Service.
+The Organization qualifies as a tax-exempt organization under Section 501(c)(3) of the Internal Revenue Code, and therefore, has no provision for federal income taxes for the year ended March 31, 2023.
+The Organization has evaluated significant tax positions against criteria established by professional standards and believes there are no such tax positions requiring accounting recognition in financial statements.
+The Organization's tax returns for the year ended March 31, 2023 are subject to examination by the Internal Revenue Service.